James Amster: Career

-Amster was known for his community involvement on the Turtle Bay, Manhattan, neighborhood, and for his traditional style as interior decorator.
+Amster was known for his community involvement in the Turtle Bay, Manhattan, neighborhood, and for his traditional style as an interior decorator.

-At first Amster worked for Bergdorf Goodman, a luxury goods department store based on Fifth Avenue in New York City and opened and managed its decorating and antiques department.
+At first, Amster worked for Bergdorf Goodman, a luxury goods department store based on Fifth Avenue in New York City, and opened and managed its decorating and antiques department.

 Amster went solo in 1938, opening his design firm.
-Among his clients: businesses, shipbuilders and hotels in both Central America and United States.
+Among his clients: businesses, shipbuilders and hotels in both Central America and the United States.
 He is the interior designer responsible for the redecoration of The Pierre, a luxury hotel located at 2 East 61st Street, Manhattan.

-In 1957 Amster founded E. 49th Street Association, later Turtle Bay Association.
+In 1957, Amster founded E. 49th Street Association, later Turtle Bay Association.
 The first meetings of the association were held at Amster Yard.

 Amster was also affiliated with the Prescott Neighborhood House (chairman), the Prescott Nursery School (chairman) and the Friends of Peter Detmold Park Foundation (president).
 Peter Detmold (1923–1972) was a friend of Amster from the Turtle Bay Association, who was killed in 1972; his murderer was never found.

 Amster Yard

-In 1944 Amster restored what is now known as Amster Yard at 211 1/2 East 49th Street.
+In 1944, Amster restored what is now known as Amster Yard at 211 1/2 East 49th Street.
 The complex of five buildings, set around a courtyard, was originally a 19th-century boarding house, a station of the Boston Post Road and a commercial yard, but it was abandoned when Amster purchased it.
-Amster renovated the complex with the help of architect Ted Sandier and artist Harold Sterner, creating an inner yard connecting several apartments/studios which he rented to many key figures in the design field.
+Amster renovated the complex thanks to architect Ted Sandier and artist Harold Sterner, creating an inner yard connecting several apartments/studios which he rented to many key figures in the design field.

 One of the apartments was Amster's home, which he decorated with Biedermeier furniture.
 During the party hosted by Amster to inaugurate the Yard, Elsie de Wolfe, mentor to Amster, suggested that he put a mirror at one end of the Yard to give the impression that the Yard was bigger.
-Amster framed the mirror inside an arch, and the mirror remained in place at the yard through the 21st century.
+Amster framed the mirror inside an arch, and the mirror remained in place in the yard through the 21st century.
 In 1966, the New York City Landmarks Preservation Commission (LPC) designated the yard and its surrounding buildings as a city landmark, citing the yard's character and its history as a stagecoach stop.